-The course approval process ensures that the credits you take abroad count toward your degree requirements.
+The course approval process (Study Away Form) ensures that the credits you take abroad count toward your degree requirements.
 (Note: The course approval process does not APPLY to students participating on faculty-directed programs).
-Course approvals are mandatory and must be completed before your departure to ensure that students are enrolled properly.
+Course approvals (Study Away Form) are mandatory and must be completed before your departure to ensure that students are enrolled properly.
 In order to receive credit for courses taken abroad, you need to get academic approvals by your Academic Advisor and/or Department Chair.
 You will use a special form, the UCCS Study Away Form.

 Read the instructions carefully in the PDF above to ensure your courses are approved correctly.
 The Education Abroad team can assist students in filling out the form properly.
 Please also keep in mind the following: